pgbarletta/locuaz/docs/source/scorers.rst

 ^^^^^^^^^
 | haddock directory: ``home/user/my_SFs/haddock``

-As with all the scoring functions, all the necessary files have to be at the top level.
+As with all the scorers, all the necessary files have to be at the top level.
 The **template_scoring.inp** file has to be at the top level of the haddock, as the **rescoring-scripts** folder (included with the protocol insed the **sample_bin** folder).
 Then, the following smybolic links have to be created.